 Legislation passed in 2014 allows the Florida Department of Agriculture and Consumer Services (FDACS) to partner with Florida tax collectors to offer a streamlined and secure application process for concealed weapon licenses.

+Is a concealed weapon/firearm license still required in Florida?
 The Florida Department of Agriculture and Consumer Services has provided answers to frequently asked questions regarding legislation enacted in 2023.

-Upon arrival at the Volusia County Tax Collector office, the applicant will complete the concealed weapon license application at a computer station.
+- Upon arrival at the Volusia County Tax Collector office, the applicant will complete the concealed weapon license application at a computer station.
 The application will be reviewed before it is sent to the Florida Department of Agriculture and Consumer Services.
 The applicant also will be photographed and electronically fingerprinted.
 This process should take less than 30 minutes.
 Prescreening in our office decreases the likelihood of the application being delayed due to errors or omissions.

-Applicants must demonstrate competency with a firearm to qualify for a license by providing a copy of a training document or other certificate that confirms you are proficient with a firearm.
+- Applicants must demonstrate competency with a firearm to qualify for a license by providing a copy of a training document or other certificate that confirms you are proficient with a firearm.

-An applicant’s eligibility for licensure will be made by the Florida Department of Agriculture and Consumer Services.
+- An applicant’s eligibility for licensure will be made by the Florida Department of Agriculture and Consumer Services.
 You can check the status of your application by calling (850) 245-5691 and selecting option 1 or by visiting the FDACS website.

-Check the status.
+- Check the status.
 Concealed Weapon Application Status Check, Division of Licensing - FDACS (freshfromflorida.com).